-Warsaw, Poland – The European economy is slowing down, but Visegrad Group countries are still the main drivers of continued robust growth.
+Warsaw, Poland – The European economy is slowing down, but Visegrad Group countries are still among the fastest-growing economies and main drivers of robust growth in the EU.

 The European Commission Spring 2019 Forecast expects the EU economy to further slow down this year as a result of weakening growth of the global economy and trade, tightened financing conditions, unresolved trade tensions, as well as “social tensions and policy uncertainty”.

 The EU 27’s economy should grow by only 1.4% in 2019, and 1.2% for the Eurozone.
 While Germany’s slowdown remains the main cause for concern, as the GDP of the EU’s biggest economy is only set to expand by 0.5% this year, other European economic powerhouses such as France (+1.3%) and Italy (+0.1%) are also tempering economic prospects.

 Central European economies, meanwhile, rank among the fastest-growing in the bloc.

 Poland has second highest GDP growth in the EU

 With a 4.2% GDP growth in 2019, Poland ranks as the second fastest-growing economy in the EU, according to the European Commission, only topped by Malta (+5.5%).
 After estimating Poland’s annual growth rate at 3.5% last February, the EU Commission upgraded its forecast due, according to Economy Commissioner Pierre Moscovici, to surprisingly good results in last year’s fourth quarter.

 Although a sign of Poland’s economy’s robustness, these figures also point to a progressive slowdown of GDP growth, compared to +5.1% last year and a forecast of +3.6% in 2020